9 Real Estate Niches That Top Agents Specialize In For Massive Success

 These buyers tend to own multiple properties and spend time at each.
 They also tend to buy properties for family members in addition to themselves.

-If you’ve ever wanted to be a realtor to the stars, this is the niche for you.
+This is your niche if you’ve ever wanted to be a Realtor to the stars.

 Why are luxury properties a harder sell?

 It’s not just that there are fewer buyers — or that the buyers are pickier.
 Luxury properties are more difficult to close because they frequently require jumbo loans.

 In highly competitive markets, many individuals choose to rent.
 So, many real estate agents act as intermediaries between renters and property management companies.

 You’re not going to get a giant payday out of finding renters.
 But you will get a steady income, and the deals will come faster and in greater volume.
 You probably aren’t going to sell ten homes a month right out the gate.
 But you could rent ten condos.